csu-fangjun/Programming-Notes/compilers/flex.rst

 - ``[a-c]{+}[b-z]``, set union between ``[a-c]`` and ``[b-z]``.

 It will match against the input string as long as possible.
-The earliest patter has a high priority.
+The earliest pattern has a higher priority.

 The function ``yylex()`` parses one token and returns an ``int`` and it will set several global variables: